-Depending on how bad the warping is, you may be able to resolve the situation yourself.
+However, the good news is that depending on how bad the warping is, you may be able to resolve the situation yourself.
 Minor cupping due to a one-off spillage will need less drastic measures than serious warping and splitting caused by a long-term leaking pipe.

 There’s no point in repairing or replacing a hardwood floor if you don’t deal with what caused the warping.
 It may simply be that a spillage was left on the floor or that excess water was left behind when the floor was mopped.

-Damage that is near to a door or window could be due to poor installation, gaps around the frame or poor insulation.
+Damage that is near to a door or window could be due to poor installation, gaps around the frame, or poor insulation.
 This might not become apparent until the Autumn or Winter months.

 If you spot buckling near a radiator or a kitchen appliance, this could be the source of the water.
-It will probably be easier to spot a leak in a radiator than in a fridge/freezer, dishwasher or washing machine, as these leaks could be tucked away around the back of the appliance.
+It will probably be easier to spot a leak in a radiator than in a fridge/freezer, dishwasher, or washing machine, as these leaks could be tucked away around the back of the appliance.